Taran-Pala/Taran-Pala.github.io/README.md

 ## <a id="projects"></a>Projects

-### 🎮 Interspecies Conquesters
+### 🎮 Astroids
-A chaotic open-world game built in Unity combining fast-paced combat and unpredictable AI behavior.
+A chaotic open-world game built in Gamemaker combining fast-paced combat and unpredictable entity behavior.

-### 🤖 Neural Control Interface
+### 🤖 Agentic Systems
-Python-based neural network that learns keyboard inputs to control applications autonomously.
+Python-based Gen AI chat that learns user requests and autonomously uses tools.

 ### 🚀 Aerospace Sponsorship Platform
 Led sponsorship coordination and business outreach for the Queen’s Aerospace Team.